luskry/aptardi/README.md

 4. Python3 (v.3.7.7 or newer)

 	4.a.
-Python3 dependencies in dependencies.yaml
+Python3 dependencies in dependencies folder

 5. aptardi (in aptardi folder)